top of page

 • league Champs will receive:

-1. their team name on our trophy.
+1. their team name forever engraved on our league trophy.

-4. A “Champion” badge on your profile.
+4. A gold “Champion” badge on your profile.

 • All league members will receive:

-1. a dry-fit custom designed coed kickball jersey.
+1. a dry-fit custom designed jersey.

-2. memories that will last a lifetime.
+2. memories & pictures that will last a lifetime.

 Lastly